zygotecnologia/guides/README.md

 Guides
 ======

-Our communication for programming in style 🐜
+Our communication for programming with style 🐜

 * [Style](./style)